 Why does my camera work in some apps but not others?

-Does factory reset fix camera problems?
+Does a factory reset fix camera problems?

 Written by Ahmad Khan

-I help everyday users fix tech problems without the confusing jargon.
-Based on real experience, not theory.
+I help regular people fix tech problems without using confusing jargon.
+Based on what has actually happened, not what is supposed to happen.